pymupdf/PyMuPDF-Optional-Material/docs/vars.rst

 .. py:data:: TEXT_PRESERVE_LIGATURES

-    1 -- If this option is activated ligatures are passed through to the application in their original form.
-If this option is deactivated ligatures are expanded into their constituent parts, e.g. the ligature ffi is expanded into three  eparate characters f, f and i.
+    1 -- If set, ligatures are passed through to the application in their original form.
+Otherwise ligatures are expanded into their constituent parts, e.g. the ligature ffi is expanded into three  eparate characters f, f and i.

 .. py:data:: TEXT_PRESERVE_WHITESPACE

-    2 -- If this option is activated whitespace is passed through to the application in its original form.
-If this option is deactivated any type of horizontal whitespace (including horizontal tabs) will be replaced with space characters of variable width.
+    2 -- If set, whitespace is passed through to the application in its original form.
+Otherwise any type of horizontal whitespace (including horizontal tabs) will be replaced with space characters of variable width.

 .. py:data:: TEXT_PRESERVE_IMAGES

-    4 -- If this option is set, then images will be stored in the structured text structure.
-The default is to ignore all images.
+    4 -- If set, then images will be stored in the structured text structure.

 .. py:data:: TEXT_INHIBIT_SPACES

-    8 -- If this option is set, we will not try to add missing space characters where there are large gaps between characters.
+    8 -- If set, we will not try to add missing space characters where there are large gaps between characters.

 .. _linkDest Kinds: